How can I visit?

 - The landfill is sealed off with a “cap,” which is made of different layers of soil, geotextiles, and a plastic geomembrane.
 These layers cover and stabilize landfilled waste and prevent the waste and its byproducts from entering the surrounding environment.

-- A collection of wells, trenches, and pipes collect the landfill byproducts – leachate and landfill gas – and send them to nearby treatment plants.
+- A system of wells, trenches, and pipes collects the landfill byproducts – leachate and landfill gas – and sends them to nearby treatment plants.
 Landfill gas is refined into pipeline-grade natural gas and distributed to Staten Island residents for cooking and heating fuel.
 Leachate undergoes a series of physical and chemical processes to separate harmful materials from clean water, then the water is discharged into the Arthur Kill.